projecthuman-repo/team-project-gravity/deliverable-1/planning.md

  * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

+We are going to build the base platform for a mobile app that helps build communities by delivering community programs, developing individual skills and helping users become leaders in the community.
+There is no current central location for young individuals to get involved in local or online communities, and SpotStitch will provide a unified space for members to connect and interact.
+Organizations and experienced members can create communities for things like volunteer opportunities, fundraisers, or any issues close to their hearts.
+From there, educational content can be created that allows users to learn new skills and familiarize themselves with relevant issues.
+A basic mockup of some of our functionality is shown below.

 #### Q2: Who are your target users?

   > Short (1 - 2 min' read max)
  * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
  * **Feel free to use personas.
 You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

+ We have 2 main user groups that will be using our product:
+ 1) Youth (12-20) looking to get involved in their communities or learn how to access community resources/provide support to their community via their phones.
+Initially the content will target black and/or queer youth via the companies we partner with and the courses that are offered, but these will be expanded as the project grows.
+Initial groups will be formed from Toronto youth, but this can be extended globally as functionality grows.

+2) Purpose-drive organizations or charities looking to recruit community members for various tasks (volunteers, members etc.) These will be local organizations like food banks, shelters, and outreach groups.
+Additionally, larger companies trying to reach communities will find a place at SpotStitch as well.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?